DONATE TODAY

 HOW IT WORKS: We invite students from local secondary schools and youth from the community to our office on Saturdays.
 We provide education on HIV, cervical cancer, and family planning while playing games and music.
 Youth can also receive free HIV testing, cervical cancer screenings, and family planning counseling and provision.

-Join us in celebrating 5 years of improving access to HIV/AIDS and reproductive health services in Babati, Tanzania.
+Support local efforts to improve access to HIV/AIDS and reproductive health services in Babati, Tanzania.

 Donate today so we can continue to provide critical health services to underserved populations in Tanzania.